Joe Saldana: Racing career

 Cleveland's Burke Airport road course, escaping injuries.

 Driving the Snell Bros.
-Tipp Machine & Tool car on the Silver Crown (Dirt Champ) Trail in 1982, Joe had a fine year.
-Although unable to nail down any wins, he did finish 2nd at Springfield behind Bobby Olivero and had two other top five finishes en route to sixth in the final standings.
+Tipp Machine & Tool car on the Silver Crown (Dirt Champ) Trail in 1982, Saldana had a fine year.
+Although unable to nail down any wins, he did finish second at Springfield behind Bobby Olivero and had two other top five finishes en route to sixth in the final standings.

-In 1983, Joe won at Eldora again driving in Bert Emick's All Star Circuit of Champions (ASCoC).
+In 1983, Saldana won at Eldora again driving in Bert Emick's All Star Circuit of Champions (ASCoC).